It started with a map.

 I then recited the words that would bring them to life.

 I rolled up the map and smiled.
-Next time, when I visited, there truly would be dragons here—if the inhabitants of Earth took care of them.
+Next time, when I visit, there truly will be dragons here—if the current inhabitants of Earth take care of them.

 I could only hope they would.